 - Network online.
 Sites like LinkedIn, Facebook, and a variety of other online networking websites can help you get in touch with other networkers at specific companies, with college affiliations or in a certain geographic area.
 In addition, if you're a college graduate, your institute may have an alumni career network you can access.
 When networking with people you don't know, make sure you know what you want.
 Are you looking for company information?
 Do you want to know about job opportunities?
 Be specific in what you ask for.

 - Attend networking events, Networking in person works.
 If you belong to a professional association, attend a meeting or a mixer.
 You'll find that many of the participants have the same goals you do and will be glad to exchange business cards.
 If your college alma mater holds alumni networking events (many schools hold them at locations across the country) be sure to attend.
 There are many different types of networking events you can attend, and there are ways you can build your network without ever attending an event.

 Here are some examples of how career networking can help:

 - Susan noticed a help-wanted ad for a job at a local veterinary clinic.
 She called a friend who happened to use that vet.
 Her friend called the vet and recommended Susan.
 Susan got an interview and got the job.
 The vet was glad to hire someone who came highly recommended by a good client.

 - John was interested in pursuing a career in medicine.
 He mentioned his interest to a family friend who happened to be a doctor.
 The doctor arranged for John to spend a day shadowing him at the hospital and provided an excellent recommendation for medical school.

 - In casual conversation at the orthodontist's office, Jeannie, the assistant, just happened to mention to a patient's mom that she was interested in horses and in a part-time job working with them.
-The mom had horses and a bunch of contacts.
-Jeannie had a part-time job working on a local horse farm by the end of the week!.
+The mom had horses and a network of contacts.
+Jeannie had a part-time job working on a local horse farm by the end of the week.